-ESL Workforce Readiness Skills, Advanced Prerequisite(s): ESLA 400 ESL Intermediate Low.
+ESL Workforce Readiness Skills, Advanced

 This course prepares ESL students at an advanced level for the American workforce.
 Students will plan a career path based on skills and interests.
 They will also practice all aspects of conducting a job search, perform business communcation tasks, and use computers for word processing and internet searches.
 In addition, students will learn about American workplace values and expectations.
 (Apportionment)